currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 An `Injector` is itself an injectable service.

-In this example, Angular injects the component's own `Injector` into the component's constructor.
+In this example, Currin injects the component's own `Injector` into the component's constructor.
 The component then asks the injected injector for the services it wants in `ngOnInit()`.

 Note that the services themselves are not injected into the component.